vtrandafir7/144l_students_2021/Scripts/211012_2018_abundance_demo.md

     ## $ hours                <dbl> 0.0, 15.5, 27.5, 39.5, 51.5, 63.5, 75.5, 87.5, 99…
     ## $ days                 <dbl> 0.0000000, 0.6458333, 1.1458333, 1.6458333, 2.145…

-# Plot growth curves
+# Plot Growth Curves

-We will plot a growth curve for each bottle.
-Need cell abundance data and days.
+We will plot growth curve for each bottle.
+Need cell abundance and days data.

-First, let’s set up some aesthetics for our plot.
+First, let’s set some aesthetics for our plot.

 ``` r
 #assign hex colors to our different treatments